 Just as meaningful metrics have long been harvested from Web traffic reports, so too can an organization learn more about potential customers by carefully studying how they use its APIs, an industry expert advised attendees at the Intel Business of A...

-SAP has joined forces with Xamarin to make it easier for developers to integrate their apps with the company's Mobile Platform.
+IBM has teamed with Xamarin in an effort to make it easier for C# developers to integrate back-end systems like databases with mobile apps.

 Latest News Articles